 Hello!
-I am Leigh Turberville Harrell, Business Education teacher at Jackson High School.
+I am Leigh Turberville Harrell, Information Technology and Computer Science teacher at Jackson High School.
 I have been teaching at JHS since 2004.

 My teaching philosophy is based on an old Chinese proverb that states, "Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime."
 Teaching has been nothing less than a joy for me these past few years.
 My base objective as a teacher is to be sure that my students learn the fundamental content of the courses that I teach.
 Currently I teach courses aimed at business and computer technology.
 Beyond the fundamentals of business and computer technology, I want my students to develop other proficiencies such as analytical thought process and life-long learning skills.
 Developing problem solving strategies and helping ease the transition from an educational setting to a career world full of information technology are also goals that I have set for myself as an educator.

 My teaching methods may be perceived as more non-traditional than most educators.
 I am young and remember being in classrooms where informal lecturing was the only way that a teacher knew how to communicate the curricula.
 These classes, while exceptionally thorough, were utterly mundane to me and most of my classmates.

 "The informal lecture is primarily used when presenting information to large groups.
 Since communication is mostly a one-way flow, teacher to student, student participation is severely limited.
 Due to many situations, primarily large classes, it may be the only practical method to use."